brendakapchanga/Regression/README.md

 Salary:  Estimated salary of the customer.
 Exited: indicates whether the customer is exited with the bank or not.

                     Steps Followed
-load the customer churn data into pandas dataframe perform explanatory data analysis by checking the head of the data,the shape of data,for missing values and  plotting the distribution of numerical and categorical variables prepare the data for the model by splitting it into training and test sets,one-hot encoding categorical variables and fitting a logistic regression model predict customer churn using the logistic regression model and evaluate its performance using the classification report
+load the customer churn data into pandas dataframe, perform explanatory data analysis by checking the head of the data,the shape of data,for missing values and  plotting the distribution of numerical and categorical variables, prepare the data for the model by splitting it into training and test sets,one-hot encoding categorical variables and fitting a logistic regression model, predict customer churn using the logistic regression model and evaluate its performance using the classification report.

                      Explanation
 The code first loads the data into a pandas dataframe and performs EDA operations such statistical summary, distribution of target column and checking missing values